 The anxiety that fuels seeking reassurance from your partner can be intense, but taking responsibility for controlling these urges is important.
 In some cases, it could be the only way to save your relationship.
 Refusing to give in to these urges can be very difficult, but it can be done, provided you employ strategies that work.
 Below are great places to start.

-- Mindful breathing: when you experience the need to seek reassurance from your partner, your thoughts might be racing.
+- Mindful breathing: when you experience the need to ask for reassurance from your partner, your thoughts might be racing.
 You can slow down your thinking with mindful breathing techniques and divert your attention from the racing thoughts to your breath.
 This exercise helps you stay tuned in to the present moment and helps you calm down.

 - Journal: writing an objective description of your thoughts and feelings is another effective way to prevent yourself from seeking reassurance from your partner.
 Keep a journal and write about your experiences needing reassurance.
-You may find that after you have finished reading what you wrote, your need for reassurance will not be as intense, or has receded completely
+You may find that after you have finished reading what you wrote, your need for reassurance will not be as intense, or has receded completely.

 - “Surf” the urges: “urge surfing” combines visualization and scripting to change how you perceive, feel and cope with urges to engage in unwanted behaviors.
 When you experience a need to seek reassurance from your partner, consider reviewing the Urge Surfing script.
 It will help your ability to allow the urge to pass without taking action.3

 - “Leaves on a stream”: this classic mindfulness exercise can be a powerful visualization tool to help soothe the anxiety that can come with feeling like you need reassurance from your partner.
-Next time you feel a need for reassurance, try the “Leaves On A Stream” mindfulness exercise to learn how to let go of your intrusive thoughts.4
+Next time you feel a need for reassurance, try the anxiety grounding technique of “Leaves On A Stream” mindfulness exercise to learn how to let go of your intrusive thoughts.4

 - Pump yourself up: as stated above, insecurity and a lack of self-confidence can fuel a need for constant reassurance in relationships.
 Instead of relying on your partner for this reassurance, become better at supplying it yourself by being your own “biggest cheerleader.”
 Write yourself love notes, place sticky notes with positive affirmations around your home and describe what you like about yourself as you look in the mirror.

 - “Sleep on it”: this classic strategy to delay decision-making may save you from reaching out to your partner to ask for reassurance.
 Often, we can go to bed anxious about something and wake up with a different perspective on the trigger.
-When you feel the urge to seek reassurance, commit to refrain from making a decision to take action until the next morning.
+When you feel the urge to ask for reassurance, commit to refrain from making a decision to take action until the next morning.

-How to Give Healthy Reassurance in Relationships
+How to Give Reassurance in Relationships

 It’s important to learn and practice offering your partner healthy forms of reassurance about your feelings about them and the relationship.
 In the worst of times, such as during conflicts or when your relationship is contending with many outside stressors, this reassurance can go a long way to ease your partner’s anxiety.
 In the best of times, this reassurance can be an important investment in your relationship’s health long-term.